kataras/build-a-better-web-together/README.md

 I'm not kidding, these are pretty much the words I told to myself that day [**13 March 2016**].
-The same day, a little later, I was reading Greek mythology, I was insipired immediately and name this new web framework to Iris.
+The same day, later the night, I was reading a book about Greek mythology, I was insipired immediately and name this new web framework to Iris.

 **After two months**, I'm writing this intro.